ntt-nflex/ipam-driver/README.md

 https://github.com/docker/go-plugins-helpers/blob/master/ipam/api.go

-This plugin enables the creation of multiple overlay networks with seperate but overlapping IP Pools.
+This plugin enables the creation of multiple overlay networks with separate but overlapping IP Pools.

 IP Allocation is handled via Etcd, which should be available on the local host.
-Default address if http://localhost:4001 and can be configured by the ETCD_HOSTS opiton.
+Default address is http://localhost:4001 and can be configured by the ETCD_HOSTS opiton.

 ## Usage: